 The bill creates s.
 397.487, F.S., to establish a voluntary certification of recovery residences program.
-The bill requires DCF to select a credentialing entity to develop and administer the program.
+The bill requires DCF to select a credentialing entity to develop and administer the program, and provides for an initial application and subsequent renewal fee of the recovery residence to the credentialing entity.
 The bill establishes the criteria DCF is to use when selecting a credentialing entity.
 The bill requires a recovery residence to provide the following documents to the credentialing entity: